primer-computational-mathematics/book/notebooks/intro.md

 # Landing page

-Welcome to the ESE primer in computational mathematics.
+Welcome to the ESE primer in computational mathematics and scientific computation.